gvj777/osticket-prereqs/README.md

 <img src="https://i.imgur.com/wmc9oVY.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-This image shows that I used Microsoft Azure to created a resource group that included a virtual machine, public ip address, network security group, and virtual network.
+This image shows that I used Microsoft Azure to create a resource group that included a virtual machine, public ip address, network security group, and virtual network.
 I used this virtual network to connect to a remote desktop in order to install osTicket.
 </p>
 <br />